teohm/teohm.github.com/source/_posts/2013-04-17-chef-cookbooks-for-busy-ruby-developers.markdown

 bundle exec knife solo cook testbox
 ```

-It uploads your kitchen directory and runs `chef-solo` to execute cookbooks on the remote server.
+It uploads the kitchen directory and runs `chef-solo` on the remote
+server.
+Chef-solo will then takeover and execute the run list to setup
+everything.

-### What do you get at this point?
+### What do we get at this point?

+Basically, it's done!

-A **full-stack, rack-based server** with:
+We have a **full-stack, rack-based server** with:

 * 3 user accounts (deploy, devops, apps)
 * `rbenv` as ruby version manager